A Welcome from Director, Dr. Lazelle Benefield

-As Americans live longer, increased research and training is required to meet the need for geriatric care and quality aging.
-Established in 2008 through a gift from the Donald W. Reynolds Foundation, the Reynolds Center of Geriatric Nursing Excellence at the Fran and Earl Ziegler College of Nursing is dedicated to ensuring that as the American population ages, there are increased cross-discipline solutions for community-based aging in place.
-This approach to supports and interventions for older adults is emerging - one that enables older adults to maintain as much independence and dignity for as long as possible in their preferred setting, typically the home environment.
+As Americans live longer, increased research and training is required to address health and social care of older persons and improve their quality of aging.
+Established in 2008 through a generous financial gift from the Donald W. Reynolds Foundation, the Reynolds Center of Geriatric Nursing Excellence is dedicated to ensuring that as the American population ages, there are increased cross-discipline solutions for community-based aging in place.
+This approach supports interventions for older persons interventions that enable older persons to maintain as much independence and dignity for as long as possible in their preferred setting, typically the home environment.